-This introductory chapter is about the concept of sustainability aiming to put it in perspective since its first introduction as a notion in 1982 to its gradual formulation in the Sustainable Development Goals of the new era.
-Moreover, by providing selective but representative studies in the field an opportunity to trace the strands of research that have shaped the current consensus around the topic.
-Furthermore, the use of empirical data collected through official sources the current picture in terms of country performance is provided both universally and at the European level.
-Finally, we present some of the case studies regarding the Sustainable Development Goals implementation in developing countries.
+This introductory chapter is about the concept of sustainable development aiming to put it in perspective since its first introduction as a notion in 1982, to its gradual formation in the Sustainable Development Goals of the new era.
+Therefore, it is an opportunity to trace the strands of research that have shaped the current consensus around the topic by demonstrating selective but representative studies in the field.
+Furthermore, the current picture in terms of country performance is provided both universally as well as at the European level using empirical data collected through official sources.
+Finally, some of the case studies regarding the Sustainable Development Goals implementation in developing countries are presented.

 The chapter unfolds as follows.
-Section 2 is a timeline of the progress of the concept of sustainability during the last 30 years or so, Section 3 is a compact literature review on sustainability and its measurement, Section 4 presents a descriptive analysis of the Sustainable Development Goals Index across the globe with a focus on Europe for the last few years while Section 5 presents selected case studies about how SDGs have been implemented in practice.
+Section 2 is a timeline on the progress of the concept of sustainable development during the last 30 years or so, Section 3 includes a compact literature review on sustainable development and its measurement, Section 4 presents a descriptive analysis of the Sustainable Development Goals Index across the globe with a focus on Europe for the last few years while Section 5 presents selected case studies about how SDGs have been implemented in practice.